BV-BRC/BV-BRC-Docs/docroot/user_guides/index.rst

 User Guides
 ============

 The BV-BRC website provides an entry point to integrated data and tools for viral and bacterial infectious disease research.
 The website is organized by data types and analysis tools.
-These **User Guides** serve as a reference for each of the components of the resource, including information on what the component iss, what it does, where it is located, and an overview of its features.
+These **User Guides** serve as a reference for each of the components of the website, including information on what the component is, what it does, where it is located, and an overview of its features.

 .. toctree::
    :maxdepth: 1